-Field Alert Reporting: Supplier Contracting Implications for Drug Developers

-For emerging companies establishing their first supply chains, ensuring notification requirements in supply agreements for when commercial-stage manufacturing issues arise may not be top of mind.
+Field Alert Reporting: Supplier Contracting Implications for Drug Developers chains, ensuring notification requirements in supply agreements for when commercial-stage manufacturing issues arise may not be top of mind.
 However, it is important for drug developers whose contracts enable continuation of a supply arrangement into the commercial-stage to be familiar with the U.S. Food and Drug Administration's (FDA's) field alert reporting (FAR) requirements for new drug application (NDA) and abbreviated new drug application (ANDA) holders to ensure adequate communication between developers and their suppliers.